PuntoCommerce/marketing-cloud-connector/doc/doc2/3_2_MCConnectorInstallation-RealtimeAnalyticsConfiguration.md

 <a name="navlink"></a>
 ## 3.2 Realtime Analytics Configuration

 Predictive Web, also referred to as Analytics or collect.js, provides you with the ability to track customer activity throughout your storefront.
-This information can be used to power personalized recommendations, as well as used to facilitate abandoned cart, search, or browse journeys.
+This information can be used to power personalized recommendations, and used to facilitate abandoned cart, search, or browse journeys.

 The Predictive Web feature can be found under Personalization Builder.
 To ensure that you set up Personalization Builder correctly, it is recommended that you work with your Marketing Cloud representative.